Sucaad-kulane/Module-11/starter/README.md

   To run tests, run the following command:

   ```
-  test
+  node
   ```

   ### Questions

-  If you have question about the respo, contact me directly at sucad1@hotmail.co.uk.
+  If you have question about the repo, contact me directly at sucad1@hotmail.co.uk.

-  You can find more of my work at [sucaad-kulane] (https://github.com/sucaad-kulane).
+  You can find more of my work at [sucaad-kualne] (https://github.com/sucaad-kualne).